jaylordlagud2022/jaylordlagud2022/README.md

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Jaylord Andrada Lagud! 👋

 ## About Me

-I'm a passionate [Your Profession] with a keen interest in [Your Interests].
+I'm a passionate PHP Web Developer with a keen interest in Web Development.
 I love exploring new technologies and contributing to open-source projects.

 ## 🔧 Technologies & Tools